wernerschram/absynt/README.md

 implement a simple boot sector for both x86 and ARM.

 ## examples
-The project currently includes 2 example projects:
+The project includes the following example projects:
 - [Raspberry PI boot sector](examples/arm/bootRpi/src/main/scala/examples/assembler/arm):
   A bootsector for the raspberry PI based on the [example on osdev.org](http://wiki.osdev.org/Raspberry_Pi_Bare_Bones) which prints "hello world!" to the serial console.